-Note: If you are calculating a total conversion rate you should not simply add the totals of customers and subscribers, you should be looking at the number of people who have done one or both of those things but be careful not to double count.
+Note: If you are calculating a total conversion rate, don't add the totals of customers and subscribers.
+You should be looking at the number of people who have done one or both of those things, but be careful not to double count.

 What is a good conversion rate?

 There is good news and the bad news in answering this question.
 First, the bad news.
 Industry data shows that an acceptable conversion rate is between 1 and 3%.
-That means that the vast vast vast majority of people hitting a website leave without taking any meaningful actions.
+That means that the vast majority of people hitting any website leave without taking any meaningful action.
 It’s a little sad, but also provides great context.
-If you’re expecting a 50% conversion rate, you’ll need to reset your expectations but it’s not unheard of to make significant leaps and bounds by investing in conversion-focused strategies.
+If you’re expecting a 50% conversion rate, you’ll need to reset your expectations, but it’s not unheard of to make significant leaps and bounds by investing in conversion-focused strategies.
 In fact, we see it all the time.